benjymous/annotations/sandman/sandman-how-met.md

 - #### Panel 3, 6-10

-  Swinburne meets Desire again.
+  Is Swinburne meeting Desire again, or just remembering them.

 - #### Panels 4, 5

   Lizzie and Rossetti seem to have met themselves.

 - #### Panel 10
   Back to the sadomasochism.
-Also interesting to note that Desire is referred to here as _he_ rather than the usual _it_.
+The "he" here refers to Swinburne, rather than Desire.

 ### Page 8